ca-ros/DataSciencePortfolio/Bike-trips-in-Chicago/docs/data_wrangling.md

 <h2 align = "center">Introduction</h2>

 This dataset contains a list of biketrips in Chicago with trip duration greater than 60 seconds.
-It is provided by [Divvy bikes](https://divvybikes.com) according to the [Divvy Data License Agreement](https://ride.divvybikes.com/data-license-agreement).
+The data is provided by [Divvy bikes](https://divvybikes.com).

 ### 🚴‍♀️ The Data